 Impact of Stretching

 Many people do not realize the impact that periodic stretching has on the fitness level of their body, or its ability to perform.
 Stretching before weight training can actually improve your overall lift strength, as well as your endurance.

 When your muscles are not stretched, and are cold, you have localized areas within the muscle where the muscle fibers are flexed together.
 These "knots" of muscle are already flexed, and often remain flexed regardless of the range of motion of your exercise.

 Because the muscle within these knots remain flexed, throughout the range of motion, the knot of muscle cannot participate in the lift.
 Subsequently, much less muscle and fewer motor units are used for each repetition.
-The result is less lift strength and slower progress.
+The result of the lack of muscle flexibility is less lift strength, slower progress.

 Stretching Before a Workout

 Stretching before a workout counteracts these knots by pulling the flexed muscle cells apart.
 This allows the cells to function at their full range of motion, and contribute to each lift.
 Stretching before a workout is paramount to realizing maximum strength gains and necessary to experience the greatest benefit during a workout.